How adversarial attacks can disrupt seemingly stable accurate classifiers: Discussion and relation to prior work

-Another striking feature of adversarial examples is their potential universality.
-The phenomenon has first been reported in \cite{moosavi2017universal} and since then observed in a wide range of tasks and architectures \cite{chaubey2020universal}.
-Several explanations justifying the existence of universal adversarial examples have been proposed in the literature.
+Another striking feature of adversarial examples is {the existence of seemingly universal adversarial perturbations.} {These are small image-agnostic perturbations which can be applied to most, if not all, images in a dataset to cause the image to be misclassified by a given model.} The phenomenon {of universal adversarial perturbations} was first reported in~\cite{moosavi2017universal} and since then observed in a wide range of tasks and architectures~\cite{chaubey2020universal}.
+Several explanations justifying the existence of universal adversarial perturbations have been proposed in the literature.
 This includes the view that universal perturbations may exploit correlated lower-dimensional structures in the classifier's decision boundaries.
 It has been less clear how to explain the simultaneous existence, fragility, typicality, and universality of adversarial perturbations.
-Theorems~\ref{thm:susceptibility}, \ref{thm:undetectability}, and~\ref{thm:universality} show that the combination of these correlations with the high dimensionality of data may explain the co-existence of the typicality of adversarial examples, their fragility, and at the same time universality.
+Theorems~\ref{thm:susceptibility}, \ref{thm:undetectability}, and \ref{thm:universality} show that the combination of these correlations with the high dimensionality of data may explain the co-existence of the typicality of adversarial examples, their fragility, and at the same time universality.